felys-lang/felys-docs/docs/en/api/worker.md

 ### The output summary

-If everything is right, the unwrapped result is a `Summary` like this:
+If everything is right, the unwrapped result is a `Summary` structured like this:

 ```rust
 pub struct Summary {